rickabrac/JavaSpiderBot/README.md

 ## Limitations

+• Concurrent loading of different subdomains not supported.
+Crawler should enforce Crawl-delay for subdomains separately.

-• Switching Protocols (See HTTP/1.1 101) is not supported.
+• Switching Protocols (See HTTP/1.1 101) not supported.

 • Pages that cannot be loaded due to transient failures should be retried.